-Frugal Seeding: To the best of our knowledge, the only work that has a similar objective to ours - in terms of reducing the load/cost on a content source, albeit in a very different setting - is Sanderson and Zappala's work [19].
+Frugal Seeding: To the best of our knowledge, the only work that has a similar objective to ours - in terms of reducing the load/cost on a content source, albeit in a very different setting - is Sanderson and Zappala's work [22].
 In that work, once the seed has determined a subset of pieces that should be injected in a swarm, it will satisfy any number of requests for those pieces.
 As a consequence, their technique does not offer the same level of control on the seed workload as the policies we study in this work.
-Indeed, we observe that for experiments carried out in similar settings, our content servers inject orders of magnitude less traffic than what was documented in [19].
+Indeed, we observe that for experiments carried out in similar settings, our content servers inject orders of magnitude less traffic than what was documented in [22].
 Additionally, our system does not require any parameter to be empirically set.

-Chen et al. [8] study the "SuperSeeding" mode introduced by an alternative BT client to help peers with slow Internet connections perform initial content seeding.
+Chen et al. [7] study the "SuperSeeding" mode introduced by an alternative BT client to help peers with slow Internet connections perform initial content seeding.
 The objectives of "SuperSeeding" are different from ours.
 Moreover, a number of problems due to multiple peers using "SuperSeeding" have been reported.
-The work in [6] proposes a "Smartseed" policy, which advocates serving just one copy of each piece.
+The work in [3] proposes a "Smartseed" policy, which advocates serving just one copy of each piece.
 Besides the fact that Smartseed does not take into account dynamic scenarios, it requires the modification of clients, while our system involves changes only to the server with no modification to the client.

 Models and Bounds: The literature is rich with analytical models that dissect many aspects of P2P content distribution.
-In [14] and [21], the authors derive lower bounds for the minimum content distribution time of a swarm-based P2P application: we build upon those works, but focus instead on the relation between the content server upload rate and the download rate achieved by peers.
-The work in [18] belongs to the family of fluid models of BitTorrent-like applications: however, in this model it is the number of peers (as opposed to traffic) in the system that is taken as fluid.
-The authors in [18] develop a differential equation for the fluid model, from which they determine the performance of the dynamic system.
+In [14] and [24], the authors derive lower bounds for the minimum content distribution time of a swarm-based P2P application: we build upon those works, but focus instead on the relation between the content server upload rate and the download rate achieved by peers.
+The work in [21] belongs to the family of fluid models of BitTorrent-like applications: however, in this model it is the number of peers (as opposed to traffic) in the system that is taken as fluid.
+The authors in [21] develop a differential equation for the fluid model, from which they determine the performance of the dynamic system.
 We also model content replication in a dynamic setting, but instead consider the number of piece replicas as the dynamic variable modeled using a Markov process.

 Bandwidth Allocation in P2P Systems: While the study of alternative mechanisms that improve the bandwidth allocation in P2P systems is orthogonal to our work, results from such studies could clearly have positive implications on content server utilization.
-In [17], the authors design a content distribution system with the objective of maximizing the download rate of all participants in a managed swarm.
-This work stems from the observation that, in steady state, a swarm can be in three different states: if the upload bandwidth allocated by content servers is insufficient, peers will not be able to fill their uplink capacity and the aggregate download rate will suffer; by increasing the amount of bandwidth awarded to a single swarm, the content server can guide the system to operate in a regime where the uplink capacity of peers is gradually filled, up to a point in which also the downlink capacity of all peers is filled; at this point, server capacity can be diverted to other swarms.
-The system design in [17] is based on a wire protocol that induces peer participation (using virtual currency) to achieve a global system optimization.
+In [20], the authors design a content distribution system with the objective of maximizing the download rate of all participants in a managed swarm.
+The system design in [20] is based on a wire protocol that induces peer participation (using virtual currency) to achieve a global system optimization.
 In our work, we focus on a different objective: we try and address the question of whether it is possible to optimize the bandwidth utilization by content servers, without negatively impacting the performance perceived by clients.
-We note that the model we use in this work can also explain, though in more general terms, the key intuition behind the Antfarm work [17].
+We note that the model we use in this work can also explain, though in more general terms, the key intuition behind the Antfarm work [20].